nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### User Interface
 1. The enter button text gets truncated on some devices.
 We suspect this to be an OS related issue and plan to fix this in the future.

+#### Food's Unit Representation
+It has been recognized that some users prefer to utilize specific unit representations for certain types of food, such as using 1L or 2L to indicate the volume of milk.
+To accommodate this, future iterations of the system will incorporate alphanumeric representations of `Unit`, enabling users to include such unit specifications.

 ## **Appendix: Requirements**

 ### Product scope